badwolf519/benny-liam_time/README.md

 # Benny & Liam Time (BLT)

-**Benny & Liam Time** is a lighthearted web project built around an inside joke between two friends, Benny (from Melbourne) and Liam (from Brisbane).
+**Benny & Liam Time (BLT)** is a lighthearted web project built around an inside joke between two friends, Benny (from Melbourne) and Liam (from Brisbane).
 When daylight saving time begins, their clocks go out of sync — Melbourne moves an hour ahead while Brisbane stays put.
-To fix this, they decided to meet halfway, creating their own timezone: **Benny & Liam Time** — which by coincidence, perfectly matches **South Australian time (UTC+10:30)**.
+To fix this, they decided to meet halfway, creating their own timezone: **Benny & Liam Time (BLT)** — which by coincidence, perfectly matches **South Australian time (UTC+10:30)**.

 ---

 ## 🕒 Concept

-The site displays **Benny & Liam Time** as the central reference point and compares it to all major Australian time zones.
+The site displays **Benny & Liam Time (BLT)** as the central reference point and compares it to all major Australian time zones.
 It updates live every second, automatically adjusting for daylight saving transitions using the browser’s built-in `Intl.DateTimeFormat` API.

 The goal of the project is to visualise this in-between timezone idea in a polished, functional way.
 ---